flopp/GpxTrackPoster/README.md

 ## Selection a Language
-`create_poster.py` uses gettext to provide localization to other languages.
+`create_poster` uses gettext to provide localization to other languages.
 To select a different language than the default English, use the `--language LANGUAGE` option.
 We currently support

 - French (`--language fr_FR`)
 - German (`--language de_DE`)